Archaeological Park of Dion: Study on environmental influences on the ancient building materials in the archaeological park of Dion

 Mostly the surfaces are covered with salt and a black crust containing calcium, magnesium, soda, potash and other substances.

 The studies were performed by using different microscopes and a spectrometer.
 From December 2010 to November 2011, monthly samples of precipitation were taken.
 These samples and water samples of the Vaphyras and other waters were analyzed.
 The temperature fluctuations of the rocks were measured with infrared thermometers.

 The researchers found various organic and inorganic substances that influence the weathering of the monuments.
 However, the main factor influencing the decomposition of the material is the penetration of water.
 In combination with heat and cold, it reduces the cohesion of the surface structure and thus leads to the instability of the ancient building material.

-The Archaeological Walk
+The archaeological walk

 The archaeological walk takes place every year as part of the Olympus Festival.
 Teachers of the Aristotle University of Thessaloniki guiding through the archaeological park and inform about various topics that touch ancient Dion.
 The arc spans from Greek mythology, the kingdom of Macedonia and the individual attractions of the park to daily life in the days of Alexander the Great.
 Embedded in the program is the performance of a short play or the recitation of ancient texts.